bitrix24/b24restdocs/api-reference/crm/deals/user-defined-fields/crm-deal-userfield-add.md

 || **fields** | A set of [fields](*fields) – an array of the form `array("field"=>"value"[, ...])`, containing the description of the custom field.
 It includes the `LIST` field, which contains a set of list values for custom fields of type List.
 This is specified when creating/updating the field.
 Each value is an array with the following fields:
 - **VALUE** - the value of the list item.
 This field is required when creating a new item.
 - **SORT** - sorting.
 - **DEF** - if equal to `Y`, the list item is the default value.
-For multiple fields, multiple `DEF=Y` are allowed.
-For non-multiple fields, the first one will be considered default.
+For multiple fields, several `DEF=Y` are allowed.
+For non-multiple fields, the first will be considered default.
 - **XML_ID** - external code of the value.
-This parameter is only considered when updating already existing list item values.
+This parameter is considered only when updating already existing list item values.
 - **ID** - identifier of the value.
 If specified, it is considered an update of an existing list item value, not the creation of a new one.
-It is only relevant when calling the `*.userfield.update` methods.
+It only makes sense when calling the `*.userfield.update` methods.
 - **DEL** - if equal to `Y`, the existing list item will be deleted.
 This is applied if the ID parameter is filled. ||
 |#